JonathonCavalieri/fitbit-data-extract/README.md

 ![image info](./Documents/Images/fitbit_diagram.png)

 ## Setup
 This project was developed in Visual Studio Code, with a new python virtual environment that was created to develop this locally and pytest library was installed to do unit testing.
-To make this quicker in future if this repo needs to be cloned to a new computer a [script](./Scripts/create_dev_env.ps1) was created that will create the environment and install all needed libraries
+To make this quicker in future if this repo needs to be cloned to a new computer a [script](./Scripts/create_dev_env.ps1) was created that will create the environment and install all needed libraries.

 ## Build
 Once the environment was setup I built out code with test cases along the way, I have tried to build it in an object oriented way by building out 2 modules. [fitbit module](./Source/FitbitExtract/fitbit) that contains all the needed objects to  authenticate, call, transform and load data for this project. [helper module](./Source/FitbitExtract/helper) contains several function used to make the main function simpler and be able to reuse the code for other sections.